Mambouna/pgturbo/doc/other-libs.rst

 Writing text-based games requires a very different set of skills to writing graphical games.
-Adventurelib is pitched at a slightly more advanced level of Python programmer than Pygame Zero.
+Adventurelib is pitched at a slightly more advanced level of Python programmer than Pygame Turbo.

-Adventurelib cannot currently be combined with Pygame Zero.
+Adventurelib cannot currently be combined with Pygame Turbo.

 .. _Adventurelib: https://adventurelib.readthedocs.io/